Carboxyhemoglobin: Carbon monoxide poisoning

 Carbon monoxide poisoning, also known as carboxyhemoglobinemia, has plagued humankind since primitive ancestors first harnessed fire.
 In modern times, carboxyhemoglobin data assist physicians in making a poisoning diagnosis.
 However, carboxyhemoglobin levels do not necessarily correlate with the symptoms of carbon monoxide poisoning.
 In general, 30% COHb is considered severe carbon monoxide poisoning.
 The highest reported non-fatal carboxyhemoglobin level was 73% COHb.

 Mode of toxic action

 Gas exchange is an essential process for many organisms to maintain homeostasis.
 Oxygen accounts for about 20% of Earth's atmospheric air.
-While inhaling air is critical to supply cells with oxygen for aerobic respiration via the Bohr effect and Haldane effect (and perhaps local low oxygen partial pressure e.g. active muscles), exhaling the cellular waste product carbon dioxide is arguably the more critical aspect of respiration.
+While inhaling air is critical to supply cells with oxygen for aerobic respiration via the Bohr effect and Haldane effect (and perhaps local low oxygen partial pressure e.g. active muscles), exhaling the cellular waste product carbon dioxide is an equally critical aspect of respiration.
 Whereas the body can tolerate brief periods of hypoxia (as commonly occurs in anaerobic exercise, although the brain, heart, liver and kidney are significantly less tolerant than skeletal muscle), failure to expel carbon dioxide may cause respiratory acidosis (meaning bodily fluids and blood become too acidic thereby affecting homeostasis).
 In absence of oxygen, cells switch to anaerobic respiration which if prolonged may significantly increase lactic acid leading to metabolic acidosis.